 Can I store personal files on cluster computer hard drives?

 Computers in the clusters are re-imaged to their original, 'clean' state periodically.
 When this happens any personal data left on a cluster machine is lost and is not restorable or retrievable.

-You should store your personal, intellectual property (papers, thesis, homework, etc.) to your account on the Central File Server (a.k.a. your "H Drive").
+You should store your personal, intellectual property (papers, thesis, homework, etc.) to your Princeton Google Drive account or your network account on the Central File Server (a.k.a. your "H Drive").
 This network location is secure and your files are always backed up.
 When you log on to a cluster computer, your space on the Central File Server is automatically connected, and most of the common file locations, like the Desktop and the Documents folder, are directed to that space.

-When you work with files on a cluster computer and save them to your Central File space, you can access them from your personal computer also.
+When you work with files on a cluster computer and save them to your Princeton Google Drive account or Central File space, you can access them from your personal computer also.